astropy/astropy/docs/table/index.rst

 Introduction
 ============

-`astropy.table` provides a flexible and easy to use set of tools for working with tabular data using an interface based on `numpy`.
+`astropy.table` provides a flexible and easy-to-use set of tools for working with tabular data using an interface based on `numpy`.
 In addition to basic table creation, access, and modification operations, key features include: